Asset Allocation

 During the "Roaring Nineties" asset allocation as an investment strategy in the "pop" financial media went from being the "new, new thing" to something only feeble minded academicians did in their ivory towers if they weren't wired.
 After the tech debacle that began in 2000, diversified portfolios are once again in vogue.

 I back-tested numerous asset allocation models since 1969 and I am convinced that it is EXTREMELY difficult to beat the risk adjusted return of a well designed asset allocation model.
-Four simple Asset Allocation Models that I designed have been tracked on websites that I have managed since 6/30/2001 and they are shown below.
+Two simple Asset Allocation Models that I designed have been tracked on websites that I have managed since June 30, 2001 and they are shown below.

 What is Asset Allocation?